 Our holiday birds are a Nicholas Black, a descendant of the Spanish Black Turkey and a breed that thrives out in pasture.
 These turkeys have a healthy appetite for foraged insects and vegetation and are adapted to life outdoors.
 The birds are hearty athletes who will perch and roost in trees even up until 15 weeks.
 Spanish Black Turkeys are a slow-growing bird, usually taking 24-26 weeks to get to slaughter weight (between 14-22 pounds, varying between hens and gobblers).

-Conventional turkeys are processed using methods that create a traumatic end-of-life for the birds.
+Conventional turkeys are processed mechanically using methods that could create a traumatic end-of-life for the birds.
 They are first packed into large trucks to be transported long distances to centralized meatpacking plants.
 Most plants rely on mechanized slaughter methods, such as hanging on a mechanical chain, for maximum speed of slaughter.

 Our turkeys are slaughtered and butchered by hand in our on-farm, zero-waste, USDA-inspected processing abattoir.
-Our birds do not need to travel long distances to our on-farm processing plant, and our workers move each bird by hand throughout the plant, running our abattoirs at what we call a humane rate of slaughter.
+Our birds do not need to travel long distances to our on-farm processing plant, and our employees move each bird by hand throughout the plant, running our abattoirs at what we call a humane rate of slaughter.
 These efforts prioritize the welfare of both our animals and our employees.

 Conventional turkeys are seen by large meat companies as a commodity to be efficiently grown and sold for profit in a linear and extractive system.
 Removed from their natural system and crammed into turkey brooding operations, the dense manure and animal impact from these turkeys can instead cause environmental harm through nitrate leaching and ammonia vaporization.